 What is IBM Cloudant?

-IBM Cloudant is a Database-as-a-Service (DBaaS) with an HTTP API that runs in the IBM Cloud to store JSON data securely, flexibly and with high availability for always-on applications.
+IBM Cloudant is a document database available as a Database-as-a-Service (DBaaS) with an HTTP API that runs in the IBM Cloud to store JSON documents securely, flexibly and with high availability for always-on applications.

-IBM Cloudant is a close relative of the open-source database Apache CouchDB and is run as a service so that customers don't have to worry about managing servers, networking, load balancing, database upgrades, database tuning or license fees - it is simply consumed over an encrypted HTTP API and charged by usage and data volume.
+IBM Cloudant is built on the open-source database Apache CouchDB.
+It has a compatible API and replication protocol, and is run as a service so that customers don't have to worry about managing servers, networking, load balancing, database upgrades, database tuning - it is simply consumed over an encrypted HTTP API and charged by transactional usage and data storage.

-An IBM Cloudant instance lives in an IBM Cloud region and stores JSON documents in collections called databases.
-Each JSON document in a database is stored in triplicate (across multiple availability zones where supported) to allow IBM Cloudant to remain available even during availability zone outages.
+Each IBM Cloudant instance stores data in a single IBM Cloud region.
+The stored JSON documents are automatically split into shards for horizontal scalability.
+Database shards are stored in triplicate across multiple availability zones allowing IBM Cloudant to remain available even during availability zone outages.

-Finally, data can be bi-directionally replicated across regions, to allow applications to survive regional failures with minimal downtime.
+IBM Cloudant supports bi-directional replication across regions, to allow applications to also survive regional failures with minimal downtime.

 Flexibility